twse/random-stuff/Readable Fonts/Central European.md

 Sławomir Stachniewicz wrote a set of file, font, keyboard and printer utilities for the Polish language - PLUTIL (1996).
 Documentation is in Polish only and also available in DOK format.
 When launched using the la encoding, the section sign (§) is placed in #167 which is used for lowercase z caron.

 [Piotr Walewski-Salecki](http://www.walewski-salecki.pl/) wrote the program Gżegżółka (2009) which converts text in various encodings.
+The program was originally called Convert 1.x through 4.x (1997-1999).
 [Home page for Gżegżółka](http://www.gzegzolka.com/), in Polish only / tylko w Polski.

-URW Palladio SKT, KUL, M and FF relocates capital Z acute at #190 to comply with Adobe Standard Encoding, which is used for the Slovak diacritic small l caron.
+URW Palladio SKT, KUL, M and FF relocates capital Z acute at #190 to comply with Adobe Standard Encoding.
+This codepoint is used for the Slovak diacritic small l caron.
 Download these fonts at [the English Sanskrit Web site](http://www.sanskritweb.net/).

 | Glyph       | Codes   | Windows CP1250 | Apple CE | Cork    | CSK     | CYfromat | DHN     | IEA     | LinguaFont Polish | Logic   | Mazovia | Microvex | TITUS Eastern European |
 |-------------|---------|----------------|----------|---------|---------|----------|---------|---------|-------------------|---------|---------|----------|------------------------|